jafri/isomorphic-webcrypto/README.md

 IE11 and versions of Safari < 11 use an older version of the spec, so the browser implementation includes a [webcrypto-shim](https://github.com/vibornoff/webcrypto-shim) to iron out the differences.
 You'll still need to provide your own Promise polyfill.

-There's currently no native crypto support in React Native, so [the Microsoft Research library](https://github.com/kevlened/msrCrypto) is exposed.

 > **Note:** If you're performing cross-platform jwt operations, consider [jwt-lite](https://www.npmjs.com/package/jwt-lite) or [jwt-verifier-lite](https://www.npmjs.com/package/jwt-verifier-lite) (for OpenID Connect), which build on `isomorphic-webcrypto`

 ## Install